laravel/fortify/README.md

 <a name="customizing-user-authentication"></a>
 #### Customizing User Authentication

-Sometimes, you may wish to have full customization over how login credentials are authenticated and users are retrieved.
+Fortify will automatically retrieve and authenticate the user based on the provided credentials and the authentication guard that is configured for your application.
+However, you may sometimes wish to have full customization over how login credentials are authenticated and users are retrieved.
 Thankfully, Fortify allows you to easily accomplish this using the `Fortify::authenticateUsing` method.

 This method accepts a Closure which that receives the incoming HTTP request.
 The Closure is responsible for validating the login credentials attached to the request and returning the associated user instance.
 If the credentials are invalid or no user can be found, `null` or `false` should be returned by the Closure.
 Typically, this method should be called from the `boot` method of your `FortifyServiceProvider`: